Bergen County NJ Alimony and Spousal Support Attorneys

 Divorce and Family Lawyers with Offices in Hackensack, New Jersey

 During the divorce process, the issue of alimony or spousal support can represent a significant impediment to resolution, raising questions of investment in the marriage, entitlement, and power dynamics.
 Unfortunately, these determinations are never cut-and-dry, leaving much room for interpretation from both parties.
-From the outset, it is difficult to know who, if either, spouse is entitled to alimony and if so, how much, over what period.
-The intention of these payments is to ensure that both spouses maintain a lifestyle similar to that which they enjoyed during the marriage after it is dissolved.
-In order to protect your interests and your financial future, it is imperative to consult with a knowledgeable legal professional who can ensure that you are neither exploited nor deprived of the compensation that you deserve.
+From the outset, it is difficult to know whether either spouse is entitled to alimony and if so, how much, and over what period.
+These payments intend to ensure that both spouses maintain a lifestyle similar to that which they enjoyed during the marriage after it is dissolved.
+To protect your interests and your financial future, it is imperative to consult with a knowledgeable legal professional who can ensure that you are neither exploited nor deprived of the compensation that you deserve.

 Alimony and Spousal Support in New Jersey

 Alimony, also known as spousal support, is defined as the required payment made from one ex-spouse to another following a divorce.
-These payments were formerly bound by gender roles, with men making payments to their former wives, but alimony and spousal support are now entirely gender neutral.
-Although there is no distinct formula used to determine alimony arrangements in New Jersey, there are a number of factors which must be considered during these evaluations.
+These payments were formerly bound by gender roles, with men making payments to their former wives, but alimony and spousal support are now entirely gender-neutral.
+Although there is no distinct formula used to determine alimony arrangements in New Jersey, there are several factors that must be considered during these evaluations.
 According to N.J.S.
 2A:34-23, factors that must be considered when determining alimony include: